58th National Film Awards: Silver Lotus Award

+Citation: For displaying, under distressing situation and harsh reality, Pistulya, the child protagonist, the authenticity with vibrant and emotive expression.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Ashok Vajpeyi was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: